lincot/hash-finder/README.md

 # hash finder

-fast finder of numbers with a specified amount of leading zeros in their SHA-256 hash
+fast finder of numbers with a specified amount of trailing zeros in their SHA-256 hash

 ## example run